return42/sphkerneldoc/linux_src_doc/drivers/pinctrl/aspeed/pinctrl-aspeed_h.rst

 .. c:function::  SIG_DESC_SET( reg,  idx)

-    hand macro describing a configuration enabled with a set bit.
+    hand macro expanding to an SCU descriptor enabled by a set bit.

     :param  reg:
-        The configuration's associated register, offset from base
+        The register, offset from base

     :param  idx:
-        The configuration's bit index in the register
+        The bit index in the register

 .. _`sig_expr_decl`: